mselig/api-tutorial/README.md

 });
 ```
 You can exploit this API by opening http://127.0.0.1:4200/getter in your browser.
-Next, we extend our web page buy a "get" button and a "placeholder" paragraph, in which the data will be displayed.
+Next, we extend the body of our web page buy a "get" button and a "placeholder" paragraph, in which the data will be displayed.

 `./public/index.html`
 ```html
         <button id="get_button">get</button>
         <p id="gotten_content"><i>placeholder</i></p>
 ```
-In the client script, we implement a function that is invoked in case of a "click" event on this button.
+On the client side, we implement a function that is invoked in case of a `"click"` event on this button.
-On click, the client will send a "GET" request, [**fetch**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) the server's (plain text) response, (then transform it to JSON,) and then replace "placeholder" by the data's string representation.
+On click, the client sends a **GET request**, [**fetch**](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) the server's **response**, and [**then**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) replaces the "placeholder" by the data's string representation.

 `./public/client.js`
 ```javascript